The pursuit of productivity

-Many people think of the body and mind as separate entities, but the way you treat your body can have a great impact on your mind.
-Physical activity is not only an excellent way to stay fit and healthy, it can also greatly improve your mental wellbeing.
+Many people think of the body and mind as separate entities.
+However, the way you treat your body can have a great impact on your mind.
+Physical activity is not only an excellent way to stay fit and healthy, but it can also greatly improve your mental wellbeing.

 Some companies sponsor or subsidise gym memberships for employees.
 In fact, many gyms offer a corporate discount.
 Everyone wins!

 Look into what gym memberships you could offer so that employees could save some pounds and gain some energy, strength, and fitness whilst improving their wellbeing.
-Their productivity will improve in the office, too.
+Consequently, their productivity will improve in the office, too.

 Bringing exercise classes on-site makes them easier to do.
 You are removing key obstacles by running classes on your doorstep!
 Group exercise also offers another chance for employees to connect and socialise away from their desks.

 If classes run during the lunch hour, employees can break up their day and reduce the time sat at a desk.
-They will return with a refreshed focus and even more motivation.
+In addition, they will return with a refreshed focus and even more motivation.

 By mixing core strengthening with stability, flexibility, mobility and improved posture, yoga is great for your body and an excellent way to wind down.
 A yoga session can be very relaxing and most finish with meditation.